-The required minimum exploration expenditures on the Sulussugut License for year 5, ending December 31, 2015 is based on an annual approximation of DKK 21,668,160.
-This assumes that the Sulussugut License area will not be reduced in 2015.
+The required minimum exploration expenditures on the Sulussugut License for year 5, ending December 31, 2015 was based on an annual approximation of DKK 21,668,160 (approximately CDN \$4,084,000).
+The Sulussugut License area was not reduced in 2015.

-Effective March 4, 2012, the Company was granted an additional exploration license (the "Ininngui License") by the BMP of Greenland for exclusive exploration rights over an area covering a total of 142 square kilometres license and located near Ininngui, Greenland.
+Effective March 4, 2012, the Company was granted an additional exploration license (the "Ininngui License") by the BMP of Greenland for exclusive exploration rights over an area covering a total of 142 square kilometres.
+The license is located near Ininngui, Greenland.
 The Company paid a license fee of DKK 32,200 upon granting of the Ininngui License.
 The Ininngui License is valid for 5 years until December 31, 2016, with December 31, 2012 being the first year.
 The Ininngui License is contiguous with the Sulussugut License.